-The phrase wear sensor relates to an electronic device that alerts the driver that minimum brake pad thickness has been reached, thereby calling for immediate pad maintenance and/or replacement.
-There are various types of sensor-related components available ranging from external elements co-located near each individual brake caliper, to more well-understood embedded components within brake pads themselves.
+The phrase “wear sensor” relates to an electronic device that alerts the driver that minimum brake pad thickness has been reached.
+This calls for immediate pad maintenance and/or replacement.
+There are various types of sensor-related components ranging from external elements co-located near each individual brake caliper to embedded components within brake pads themselves.

+Most wear sensors apply two resistor-involved circuits that run parallel.
 The first electrical conductor triggers a fault when the resistive circuit contacts the surface of the brake rotor face, thereby ‘cocking’ the fault matrix.
-Subsequently, a secondary fault occurs when its circuit is tripped by breaking its circuit entirely, followed by an immediate alert illumination on the dashboard.
-Altogether, then, the entire electrical sequence is typically referred to as a two-stage wear sensor process.
+Then, a second circuit is tripped by breaking its circuit entirely, followed by an immediate alert – a/k/a dashboard light turns on.
+(More about that light here.)
+The entire electrical sequence is referred to as a two-stage wear sensor process.

-What wear sensor maintenance is necessary? – In the case of a potential wear sensor maintenance concern, the solution is fairly straightforward.
-Since sensor packages alarm-trip by destroying the embedded pad’s internal circuitry, there is no real option available other than replacing an entire set of pad.
+Since sensor packages alarm-trip by destroying the embedded pad’s internal circuitry, there is no real option available other than replacing an entire set of pads.

-Can the customer maintain a set of brake wear sensors? – Unless the customer has access to a fitted-out shop, while being able to do a complete pad replacement, there is little the customer can do.
-As suggested above, in order to resolve a wear thickness alarm the first and most important element is to replace the pads from start to finish.
-Consequently, most of the time this effort will require service help from an experienced brake shop/technician.
+Unless you have access to a fitted-out shop, while being able to do a complete pad replacement, there is little you can do.
+To resolve a wear thickness alarm, the first and most important element is to replace the pads from start to finish.
+(More about how to do that here.)
+Most of the time this will require service help from an experienced brake shop/technician.